DirectX-Specs

 Function Definitions

-In addition to the new API interfaces, several D3D12 structures will be revised to enable interop. with extensions, primarily to enable driver specific modifications to D3D objects or concepts at their creation time.
-For example an IHV may provide an extension which an application can use to manually determine a swizzle pattern or compression scheme to use for a specific resource based on insight derived from tooling, experimentation or consultation with IHV developer relations teams.
+Some D3D12 object creation APIs need to participate with extensions — for example, an IHV may provide an extension which an application can use to manually determine a swizzle pattern or compression scheme to use for a specific resource based on insight derived from tooling, experimentation or consultation with IHV developer relations teams.

 {